SURE Program- Application due March 1 (2019 Application)

 Do you want to be involved in a long-term research project that has the potential to transform the way you think about science and your future career as a researcher?

-West Virginia Wesleyan College is excited to host a Summer Undergraduate Research Experience (SURE) program during summer 2018 to offer extended research experiences in the areas of biology, biochemistry, chemistry, mathematics, and physics and engineering.
+West Virginia Wesleyan College is excited to host a Summer Undergraduate Research Experience (SURE) program during summer 2019 to offer extended research experiences in the STEM areas (science, technology, engineering, and math).
 The SURE program will run for 8 weeks between May-July and is available to ten students from WVWC and other institutions around the state.
 Students will earn a stipend of $3,500 with free on-campus housing.
 Students will also be required to attend a career-building workshop and present their research at a state or regional scientific meeting (travel funds available).

 - Consult the list of faculty involved in the SURE program to see if any research interests you (below).